 After layering you can add an oxygen absorber and close the lid or use a Foodsaver with a jar attachment to seal the jar.
 The jar is good on the shelf for 5-7 years.
 Attach the following 'to use' directions to the jar.
 Directions: Place contents of jar (except for the cheese) in a covered skillet or pot with 4 1/2 C of water.
 Simmer 15-20 minutes or until pasta is tender and sauce is thick.
 (Solar Oven 30-40 minutes covered) Place the contents of the cheese bag in a bowl and spray lightly with cool water, not warm water or your cheese will be glumpy mess.
 Sit for 5 minutes.
 Uncover cooked pasta and top with cheese.
 Cover again and allow cheese to melt, about 5 min.

 See!!!
 How easy is that!!!???
 Think if you got your whole family or a group of friends and you had a meal in a jar party!!
 It would be fun and you would walk away with meals for your family!
 Honeyville would love to have you come in and have your group too.
 Then you wouldn't have a mess to clean up at your house.
 Honeyville carries everything you need and you could show up with some friends and get your food storage done at the same time.
-(If you are interested call Lisa at 801-972-2168 for more info) AND if you want to meet the sweetest, kindest, most motivating Chef Tess in person, she will be teaching a few classes in March at Honeyville!!
-I'll keep you posted on when she'll be here!!
-I personally can't wait!
-She is a food storage rock star and she might even give you an autograph :)
+Just an idea if you have a group of people that would like to make meals like this.

 I wanted to share this jar of muffin mix with you too!
 My sweet neighbor (I have the most amazing neighbors!!!) gave this to me for Christmas and I keep it right next to my jarred dinners so I can have muffins with one of my meals!!
 There are so many meals you can store in a jar and you can convert many of your own recipes into a jar recipe.
 There is a cookbook called "Dinner Is In The Jar" that has great recipes and also labels to print out for the jars.
 It is available at Honeyville and online.
 This post ended up really long (sorry) but think of all the ways that having your meals ready to go will save you time and money.
 There will be no more excuses as to why you stopped at the drive-thru again!!